ducngtuan/ts-react-boilerplate/README.md

 - React
 - Typescript
 - Jest test with `yarn test`
-- fontawesome.io
-- css, less, stylus, postcss (spectre.css is included but easy to remove)
+- css, less, stylus, postcss
 - `yarn build` will build the project to `dist`
 - `yarn start` for webpack-dev-server
 - `yarn lint` to run `tslint`

-Source code is put under `frontend` since I planned to put server code under `backend`.